 Alternatively, the FL Server NWDAF may inform the FL Client NWDAF to cease the ML model training by sending termination request and to report back the current local ML model updates.

 5. The FL Server NWDAF aggregates all the local ML model information retrieved at step 4, to update the global ML model.
-The FL Server NWDAF may also compute the global ML model metric, e.g. based on the local ML model metric(s) or by applying the global model on the validation dataset (if available).
+The FL Server NWDAF may also compute the ML Model Accuracy Information, e.g. based on the local ML model metric(s) , the global ML Model Accuracy(s) (which is calculated by the FL Client NWDAF using the local training data as the testing dataset) or by applying the global model on the validation dataset (if available).
 The FL Server NWDAF may update the global ML model each time a FL Client NWDAF provides updated local ML model information as part of FL or the FL Server NWDAF may decide to wait for local ML model information from all FL Client NWDAF before updating the global ML model.

 If the FL Server NWDAF provides the maximum response time for the FL Client NWDAF(s) to provide the interim local ML model information in step 2, or the extended maximum response time in step 4a, the FL Server NWDAF decides either to wait for the FL Client NWDAF(s) which have not yet provided their interim local ML model within the (extended) maximum response time or aggregates only the retrieved local ML model information instances to update global ML model.
 The FL Server NWDAF makes this decision, considering the notification/response from the FL Client NWDAF or, if the notification is not received, based on local configuration.

 6a.
-[Optional] Based on the consumer request in step 0, the FL Server NWDAF sends a Nnwdaf_MLModelProvision_Notify message to update the global ML model metric to the consumer periodically (e.g. a certain number of training rounds or every 10 min) or dynamically when some pre-determined status is achieved (e.g. the ML Model Accuracy threshold is achieved or training time expires).
+[Optional] Based on the consumer request in step 0, the FL Server NWDAF sends a Nnwdaf_MLModelProvision_Notify message to update the ML Model Accuracy Information to the consumer periodically (e.g. a certain number of training rounds or every 10 min) or dynamically when some pre-determined status is achieved (e.g. the ML Model Accuracy threshold is achieved or training time expires).

 6b.
-[Optional] The consumer decides whether the current model can fulfil the requirement, e.g. global ML model metric is satisfactory for the consumer and determines to stop or continue the training process.
+[Optional] The consumer decides whether the current model can fulfil the requirement, e.g. ML Model Accuracy Information is satisfactory for the consumer and determines to stop or continue the training process.
 The consumer re-invokes Nnwdaf_MLModelProvision_Subscribe service operation as used in step 0 to stop or continue the training process.

 6c.
 [Optional] Based on the subscription request sent from the consumer in step 6b, the FL Server NWDAF updates or terminates the current FL training process.